atteneder/glTFast/Documentation~/features.md

 - ℹ Planned (click for issue)
 - ❌ No plan to support (click to create issue)

+## Data-Oriented Technology Stack

+> Note: DOTS is highly experimental and many features don't work yet.
+Do not use it for production ready projects!

+Unity's [Data-Oriented Technology Stack (DOTS)][DOTS] allows users to create high performance gameplay. glTFast has initial, experimental support for it.

+Instead of traditional GameObjects, glTFast will instantiate Entities with Hybrid Renderer components.

+Possibly incomplete list of things that are known to not work with Entities yet:

+- Animation
+- Skinning
+- Morph targets
+- Cameras

 ## Known issues

 - <sup>1</sup>Vertex accessors (positions, normals, etc.) that are used across meshes are duplicated and result in higher memory usage and slower loading (see [this comment](https://github.com/atteneder/glTFast/issues/52#issuecomment-583837852))